Olufunke Baruwa: Recognition

 Named as one of the ‘17 women changing the world’ by the Institute for Inclusive Development at its 2015 Colloquium held at the Harvard Kennedy School of Government in Cambridge, Massachusetts, Baruwa is a member of the Women Waging Peace Network.

 She has been recognized for her work with Nigerian Women's Trust Fund by The Guardian, She Leads Africa, and other publications.

 In 2021, Baruwa was one of the Nigerian transformational leaders participating in Harvard University's Nigeria in The World seminar series where she spoke about Nigerian individuals and groups working to address gender-based violence in Nigeria and West Africa.

-Personal life

-Baruwa is married with two daughters.
-She lives in Abuja with her husband.